Memorial Guide

 Design the experience

-Create sections for childhood, milestones, and the legacy they leave behind.
-Include captions or transcripts so everyone can participate, even if they can’t listen with sound on.
+Create sections for childhood, milestones, relationships, and legacy.
+Add captions or transcripts so every visitor can participate, even without sound.

 3. Phase 3